 My family and relatives were a massive support to me during the hard times, and when I did feel low and tired, my dreams and plans for the future, a better future, kept me motivated and got me through the struggles.
 I've always known that.
 I am a warrior, and when I entered the ward, I said, "I am strong; I will never give up."

-I have certainly learnt to appreciate every moment, not to complain.
+I have certainly learned to appreciate every moment, not to complain.
 I saw that appearance is not the most essential thing in life and that I have the best people around me who I had not appreciated so much before.
 I am also trying to eat healthier than before, and definitely, I appreciate every single moment of my life.

-I make up for this period of time that was taken out of my life, and I take handfuls of everything I can.
+I make up for this period that was taken out of my life, and I take handfuls of everything I can.
 I don't waste a handful of everything I can.
 I don't waste my time, and I do everything to make my dreams come true and not to regret not doing something.

 I did wonder in my head about why this was happening to me.
 However, later I thought that if it weren't for me, someone else would have to suffer, so I felt sad and thought that maybe I was just special. that I did nothing wrong because even children who are five years old are sick and it's not anyone's fault.

 It is huge.
 When you have contact with people who go through the same things as you, you feel less alone, and you feel understanding.
 It gives great hope if someone manages to recover from the disease and tells you that you too can do it.
-Unfortunately, I really regret that I didn't know any; it would have helped me a lot and given me additional hope for a better tomorrow if I had involved myself in it during my journey.
+Unfortunately, I regret that I didn't know any; it would have helped me a lot and given me additional hope for a better tomorrow if I had involved myself in it during my journey.

 In Poland, the topic of cancer is a huge taboo.
 When someone hears that he is sick, he is paralyzed by fear.
 I think you should be loud about it, to examine yourself, to observe your body.
 It should also be said to help people who are sick and their families.